GeneMAP-Research/.github/profile/README.md

 # Genetic Medicine of African populations

-GeneMAP Research, supporting research at GeneMAP Research Center with a robust infrastructure
+GeneMAP-Research, supporting research at the GeneMAP Research Center with a robust infrastructure